Visoko during the Middle Ages

 The area of today's Visoko is considered to be a nucleus from where Bosnian statehood was developed in 10th century.
 The expanded valley of the river Bosna around today's Visoko was the biggest agriculture area in central Bosnia, so fertile ground around Visoko was ideal for development of early political center of Bosnian nobility.

-The settlement that was in Visoko field has been associated with name Bosnia for a long time, only since the 1350s has the name Visoki became widely used.
-Visoko and its valley with Mile, Moštre, Podvisoki was an early center of the Bosnian medieval state, and the site where the first Bosnian King Tvrtko I was crowned.
+The settlement that was in Visoko field has been associated with the name Bosna (Bosnia) for a long time, only since the 1350s has the name Visoki became widely used.
+Visoko and its valley with Mile, Moštre and Podvisoki was an early center of the Bosnian medieval state, and the site where some members of the Kotromanić dynasty were buried and the first Bosnian King Tvrtko I was crowned.
 The old town of Visoki, located on Visočica hill, was a politically important fortress, and its inner bailey, Podvisoki, was an early example of a Bosnian medieval urban area.

 History

 Medieval settlement Bosnia

-In this early period, we know that first known ruler of Bosnia was Knyaz Stephen of Bosnia, who ruled roughly the area of today's Sarajevo and Visoko fields.
 Pavao Anđelić considers Visoko field to be the core from where early Slavs in the 7th and 8th century expanded the term Bosnia as a territorial unit.

 The place known as Bosnia is mentioned in 17 medieval sources.
 A number of documents in Latin mention Bosnia in the context of a settlement.
-Stephen II, Ban of Bosnia, writes charter in 1334 in Bossina in curia nostra.
+Stephen II Kotromanić, Ban of Bosnia, wrote a charter in 1334 in Bossina in curia nostra.
 Ragusans wrote in 1367 about the location of St. Nikola church as conventus sancti Nicolae de Bosna.

-With times Visoki has become a prevalent name for the medieval area that was known simply as Bosna (Bosnia) Names for Visoko varied in literature: Vizoka, Uisochi, Vissokium, Vissochi, Visuki, Visochium.
+With times Visoki became a prevalent name for the medieval area that was known simply as Bosna (Bosnia).
+Names for Visoko varied in literature: Vizoka, Uisochi, Vissokium, Vissochi, Visuki, Visochium.